sounkou-bioinfo/wasmer/README.md

 allowing you to compile, instantiate, and execute WebAssembly modules directly from R. This opens up possibilities for high-performance computing, cross-language interoperability, and running untrusted code in a sandboxed environment.
-This is a wip.
+This is a wip and may be dropped for a pure C runtime.

 ## Installation

-This package uses {rextenr}, so you will need a rust installation
+This package uses [{rextendr}](https://github.com/extendr/rextendr), so you will need a Rust installation

 ``` r
 remotes::install_github("sounkou-bioinfo/wasmer")